Solution | Demand Forecast#

 forecast_features_gathering |

 Gathers all the features that have been previously computed in the Flow and resample the product/SKU’s sales dataset.
-We then apply a prepare recipe to clean up our data in the format needed to pass it along to the next Flow zone. |
+We then apply a Prepare recipe to clean up our data in the format needed to pass it along to the next Flow zone. |

 demand_forecast_split |

-Splits the data into several sets to train and evaluate the Demand Forecast models. |
+Splits the data into several sets to train and evaluate the demand forecast models. |

 demand_forecast |

 Trains models to predict the demand of each product/SKU in a target period of time (set in the Dataiku App).
-The solution uses an XGBoost model since that is what performed the best on our data but it is recommended to train other algorithms on your own data to find the one with the best performance. |
+The Solution uses an XGBoost model since that’s what performed the best on our data but it’s recommended to train other algorithms on your own data to find the one with the best performance. ![]() |

 demand_forecast_evaluation |